sami-the-dev/requirement-analysis/README.md

 - The application should be accessible on both desktop and mobile devices.
 - All user data must be encrypted in transit and at rest to ensure security.
 - The system should have 99.9% uptime, excluding scheduled maintenance.

+## Use Case Diagrams

+Use Case Diagrams are a type of Unified Modeling Language (UML) diagram that visually represent the interactions between users (actors) and a system.
+They help illustrate the functional requirements of a system by showing the various ways users interact with it.
+Use Case Diagrams are beneficial because they:

+- Provide a high-level overview of system functionality.
+- Clarify user roles and their interactions with the system.
+- Facilitate communication between stakeholders, developers, and designers.
+- Help identify and organize system requirements.

+### Use Case Diagram for the Booking Management System

+Below is a use case diagram for the booking management system.
+The diagram identifies the main actors and their interactions with the system:

+**Actors:**

+- User
+- Administrator

+**Use Cases:**

+- Create Booking
+- View Booking
+- Update Booking
+- Cancel Booking
+- Search Resources
+- Receive Confirmation Email
+- Manage User Accounts (Administrator)
+- View All Bookings (Administrator)